 This course provides instruction and participation in various dances such as ballroom, folk, square, line, African, and modern.
-It satisfies the elective requirement for Elementary Education majors and also satisfies the Liberal Studies requirement.
+It satisfies the Liberal Studies requirement.

 PED 126 Physical Fitness

 This course focuses on instruction and participation in aerobic dance and conditioning exercises that emphasize cardiovascular endurance, muscular endurance, muscular strength, body composition, and flexibility.
 This course satisfies the Liberal Studies requirement.